 The VGo robot is one of the more moderately priced robots on the market, and whether for business, telemedicine, or manufacturing, the VGo allows you to virtually be in two places at once and engage more fully in communication with employees, patients, or coworkers.
 The ability to control the robot commands more attention and provides you with greater control of what is seen and heard.

-Unlike other telepresence robots, the required monthly service fee for the VGo provides unlimited technical support, access to all software updates, and a full hardware warranty if anything breaks.
-The VGo requires a service plan commitment of one to three years.
-The VGo has a one-year plan for $1,195 (as listed) but has other options, including a three-year plan for $2,495 (about $70/month).
+In addtion to their standard one-year warranty, you may choose to purchase (i.e. it is optional) a monthly service plan for the VGo, which provides unlimited technical support, access to all software updates, and immediate shipping of broken parts/units, including batteries, in the event it is necessary.
 The service plan covers cloud-based features such as administrative tools, where administrators can view all users and control such things as who has access to which telepresence robot.
-The service plan also includes helpdesk support, performance tools, and the aforementioned extended warranty contract.
+The service plan also includes helpdesk support, performance tools, and the aforementioned warranty.

 - Unique Features